BeverlyAb/DXM_tests/README.md

 ## Procedure
 This specifically tests on the Fibonacci sequences.
-Redundant *fib* objects which contain Codelets are introduced to see if all values match.<br/>
+Redundant *fib* objects which contain Codelets are introduced to see if all values match.
 Otherwise, this indicates that a fault occurred.<br/>

 ## To Do